kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 for example, in Cypher list comprehensions.
 The first variable represents intermediate relationships and the second one represents intermediate nodes.

 ### Project properties of intermediate nodes/relationships
-You can project a subset of properties for the intermediate nodes and relationships that bind within a variable length relationship.
-You can define the projection list of intermediate nodes and relationships within two curly brackets `{}` `{}` at the end of the variable length pattern.
+You can project a subset of properties for the intermediate nodes and relationships that bind within a recursive relationship.
+You can define the projection list of intermediate nodes and relationships within two curly brackets `{}` `{}` at the end of the recursive relationship.
 The first `{}` is used for projecting relationship properties and the second `{}` for node properties.
 Currently, Kùzu only supports directly projecting properties and not of expressions using the properties.
 Projecting properties of intermediate nodes and relationships can improve both performance and memory footprint.